der-carnivore/BingAds-docs/BingAds/bingads-12/bulk-service/campaign.md

 You can download all fields of the *Campaign* record by including the [DownloadEntity](downloadentity.md) value of *Campaigns* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [DataScope](datascope.md) value of *EntityData*.
 For more information, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

-The following Bulk CSV example would add one campaign of each type i.e. Search and Content, Shopping, and Dynamic Search Ads campaign.
+The following Bulk CSV example would add one campaign of each type i.e. Search, Shopping, and Dynamic Search Ads campaign.

 ```csv
 Type,Status,Id,Parent Id,Campaign,Website,Client Id,Modified Time,Time Zone,Budget Id,Budget Name,Budget,Budget Type,Bid Adjustment,Name,Country Code,Store Id,Campaign Type,Priority,Tracking Template,Custom Parameter,Bid Strategy Type,Domain Language